ibilalkayy/proctl/README.md

 With Proctl, you can create workspaces, boards, projects and tasks, and arrange them according to your need.
 It is a simple and convenient way to manage your projects from the terminal.

+Here is the [playlist](https://www.youtube.com/playlist?list=PLptbpfKzsc3CIBK695oLKMlUdfMV21Ach) of this project in which the step by step videos are present.

 ## Usage

 To run Proctl, simply run the following command: